-In January, I started an experiment, a savings experiment.
+In January, I started a savings experiment.
 The experiment was designed to save money for my “emergency cushion” account without feeling the loss from my pocket or budget.
 I figured I could probably save about $30 to $50 per month — not much, but not peanuts either.
-In six months, I hoped to save about $250.
+In six months, I hoped to save about $250, which would be a smart way to save money.

 Last week, a month later than I’d originally intended, I deposited the money into my savings account.
 Before I did, I counted it up to see how much I’d accumulated.
 I had $723.
 Wow!
 And I’d managed to save all of that without even noticing.